croxton/Stash/README.md

 ## {exp:stash:set} tag pair

 ### name = [string]
-The name of your variable (required).
+The name of your variable (optional).
 This should be a unique name.
 Use underscores for spaces and use only alphanumeric characters.
 Note: if you use the same variable twice the second one will overwrite the first.